 Where Can You Bet On Sports In California?

-Cardrooms and racetracks in the Golden State also want a piece of the sports betting pie and have advocated that to state lawmakers in the past.
+Cardrooms and racetracks also want a piece of the sports betting pie and have advocated that to state lawmakers in the past.
 However, they are willing to forgo that if they get to keep offering Vegas-style card games.

 Bills in the state legislature are aiming to make tribal casinos and racetracks the places to go to bet on sports in California.
 But, that could change with the tribes opposing the bills.